Paradise found? Not quite. But damned if it doesn’t feel close to it.

 In contrast, the design we saw at some of the other places we looked at had internal dimly lit hallways that felt sterile and closed off.
 No thanks.

 Further connecting everyone is the spacious central courtyard with a pool and lots of turquoise colored patio chairs.
-But this area is used for more than just swimming and lounging around.
+This area is used for more than just swimming and lounging around.
 Every Wednesday night the residents informally meet on the pool deck to share dinner.
 People grill their favorite food on a large common-use grill and then grab a chair to eat and talk.
 Stories are told.
 Food and wine are shared.
 People come and go.
 Everyone takes delight in meeting visiting friends and family and especially any new residents.

 But the reality is that I ended up looking forward to doing laundry (well, almost).
 A bench outside the laundry room sat next to the building’s entrance.
 I rarely got through one of the magazines left at the laundry for everyone to read.
 People coming and going would stop by to talk.
 Often you’d end up with a group of people talking about anything and everything.